julianlam/feps/fep/ae0c/fep-ae0c.md

 ## Summary

-Relays are important components within the decentralized Fediverse architecture.
-They act as intermediary servers that facilitate communication between different instances, enabling users on Fediverse platforms to share public content without requiring actor following relationships.
+Relays are important components in the decentralized Fediverse architecture.
+They act as intermediary servers that facilitate communication between different instances, enabling users on Fediverse platforms to share public content without requiring actor `following` relationships.

-These relays benefit small instances by enabling them to effectively participate in the federated social network, both as consumers and producers of Fediverse content.
+These relays benefit small instances by enabling them to effectively participate in the wider federated social network, both as consumers and producers of Fediverse content.

-Several styles of relays existing in the Activity Fediverse.
-This FEP describe two popular styles of relays:
+Several styles of relays exist in the Activity Fediverse.
+This FEP describes two popular styles of relays:

 * [Mastodon-style relays](#mastodon-relay-protocol)
 * [LitePub-style relays](#litepub-relay-protocol)